BettercareHealth/bettercare/congenital-disorders/exam/exam.md

 	-	A recessive gene.
 	-	A translocation.
 	+	{:.correct}Rubella virus.
-1. Which birth defect is common in South Africa?
+1. Which bcongenital disorder is common in South Africa?
 	+	{:.correct}Oculocutaneous albinism.
 	-	Cystic fibrosis.
 	-	Marfan syndrome.